- You must be willing to pledge allegiance and loyalty to Denmark and Danish society

 You must have passed the citizenship test.

 For each of these requirements (except the requirements regarding crime and debt) there are exceptions – particularly if you are a Nordic citizen or are from Greenland or the Faroe Islands.
-For a more detailed explanation of each requirement, see the Ministry of Justice’s website (in Danish).
+For a more detailed explanation of each requirement, see the Ministry of Immigration, Integration and Housing’s website (in Danish).

 NB: Please note that the requirement for Danish citizenship through naturalisation has changed.
 If you have applied after 15 August 2014 the new requirements will apply - see step 2.

 I think I meet all the conditions, but I don’t have evidence to prove it.
 What do I do?